amazyyy/hodldex.io-i18n/README.md

 - don't change `eventList`, `title`, `my` and `global`, because they are keys.
 - don't change {{number}}, because number is inside `{{}}`, it is variables

+## Pull request

+have admin to review and merge it.

 ## Resources